Constraint effective action and critical correlation functions at fixed magnetization: Momentum structure of the vertices

 A similar argument shows that in every diagram, all vertices are evaluated at finite momenta, and a vertex $\Gamma^{(m)}_k$ will contribute to the flow through $\cDelta_{m,k}$ and $\cZ_k^{(m)}$.
 Thus, the flow of $\cDelta_{n,k}$ depends on $\cDelta_{n+1,k}$ and $\cDelta_{n+2,k}$, and the hierarchy does not close.
-One should in principle compute the flow of all $\cDelta_{n,k}$, even within a finite order of the derivative expansion.
+In principle, one should compute the flow of all $\cDelta_{n,k}$, even within a finite order of the derivative expansion.

+To close the flow equations, we assume that we can approximate $\cDelta_n(s)$ by $\partial_s^{n-2}\cDelta_2(s)$, which amounts to assuming that the finite-momentum shift does not depend on which momenta are finite or vanishing in \cref{eq:npoint}, i.e., that the finite momentum shift of $\cGamma^{(n)}$ is given for all momenta by $\partial_s^{n-2}\cDelta_2(s)$.